backupbrew/switchbrew/Switch System Flaws.md

 ## List of NS Exploits

 There are currently no known NS exploits.
+(But smea, yellows8 and others are impatient to discover them\!)